gcksd/gck/pages/2006_edition/information-and-links/admission/admission.md

 # Academic Admissions

 ## PG Admission 2020
-### MSc Physics with Computational and Nano Scieces Specialization
+### MSc Physics with Computational and Nano Sciences Specialization

 Application to the programme is now closed.